Obeisance/Motorola68K_Disassembler/readme.txt

 	potentially making them erroneous

 There is also a linker program which will label memory addresses within the assembly commands.
-This program takes in a file and searches for one address per line (if you have multiple addresses that need labeled on each line, run the program twice) and labels it.
 I have included an example for how to create the text file with addresses and labels (ECU code from 6-06-2006 address list.txt)

 -Obeisance